maraujo/hypyxic/README.md

 Use at your own risk.

 The reason of this difference is that MATLAB code is **not** 100% convertible to python, since MATLAB is a closed source enviroment.
 In particular, funcions like findpeaks are **not** 100% the same.

+## Known issues from original matlab code (this was not addressed yet.)
+The average event gap should be the average offset to next event onset gap.
+Currently it is average time between event onsets

 ## Contributing